-What Does Wild Caught Really Mean?
+What Is Wild Caught Seafood

-Technically, wild caught fish is caught from a natural habitat – a lake, river, or ocean.
+Technically, a wild caught fish is caught from a natural habitat – a lake, river, or ocean.
 In other words, fisherman have to go to where the fish are to catch them.
 This is the “free range” option.

 Farmed seafood is bred and harvested in a controlled aquatic environment.
 That environment might be a pen within a lake, ocean, or river, or in large tanks on land.